astravant/digital-garden-jekyll/_notes/daily-notes.md

   - reverse engineer your desires and motives to get at the root of what interests you and what you believe is important for the future of humanity.
   - typically, we have a dozen or more motives driving our actions, we are personally only aware of half of them, and we only publicly share 2-3 of them.
 - Accept that the path for you will likely be dissimilar to the path pursued by the masses
-- The path being followed by the masses is not always the right path, find the right path for you.
+- The path being followed by the masses is likely not the right path for you.
 - Success is at the intersection of your strenghts, a topic that excites you, and self belief.
 - Compare yourself to where you were yesterday, not to where someone else is today.

 - Question: do you build a personal brand, corporate brand, or neither?
   - I do not intend to build a personal brand at the moment.
   - However, I do believe it to be critical for certain discussions in society to take place.
-  - If I see a lack of dialouge around a positive future, transparency, decentralization, etc. it may make sense to build a brand to share messages that I thinnk urgently need to be spread.
+  - If I see a lack of dialouge around a positive future, transparency, decentralization, etc. it may make sense to build a brand to share messages that I believe urgently need to be spread.

 # August 5, 2020